Why Do You Need an IBC Spiral Staircase?

 A non-commercial application that may not necessarily require a code spiral staircase but still fall under a category of when you could benefit from one is if you put your house on the market.
 When you sell a house, it can hamper your ability to find interested buyers if your current stairs do not meet code.
 Even if you don’t necessarily have to meet code in this case, you can only help your chances of selling your house and bumping up the value by installing a code stair.

-A spiral IBC staircase has additional advantages when meeting code is a priority because it is both easy to install and economic for purchasing in bulk.
+A spiral IBC staircase has additional advantages when meeting code is a priority because it is both easy to install and economical for purchasing in bulk.
 So if you’re a landlord with several units that all have to meet code and you have to meet a tight deadline for finishing your newest building to fill with tenants that are already contracted, installing multiple identical IBC compliant spiral staircases is an excellent solution.
 Even if you only need to install one stair before selling or flipping a home, a spiral stair is the simplest way to accomplish this.
 Especially if an inspector will come relatively soon and you’re in a pinch for fixing a non-code compliant issue prior to inspection.

 IBC vs OSHA Staircases